Southern Democrats: 1933–1981

-In the presidential elections of 1952 and 1956 Republican nominee Dwight D. Eisenhower, a popular World War II general, won several Southern states, thus breaking some White Southerners away from their Democratic Party pattern.
+In the presidential elections of 1952 and 1956 Republican nominee Dwight D. Eisenhower, a popular World War II general, won several Southern states, thus breaking some white Southerners away from their Democratic Party pattern.
 The senior position of Southern congressmen and senators, and the discipline of many groups such as the Southern Caucus meant that Civil Rights initiatives tended to be blunted despite popular support.

 The passage of the Civil Rights Act of 1964 was a significant event in converting the Deep South to the Republican Party; in that year most senatorial Republicans supported the act (most of the opposition came from Southern Democrats).
-Democratic preference.
 After the passage of this act, however, their willingness to support Republicans on a national level increased demonstrably.
 In 1964, Republican presidential nominee Goldwater, who had voted against the Civil Rights Act, won many of the "Solid South" states over Democratic presidential nominee Lyndon B. Johnson, himself a Texan, and with many this Republican support continued and seeped down the ballot to congressional, state, and ultimately local levels.
-A further significant item of legislation was the Voting Rights Act of 1965, which targeted for preclearance by the U.S. Department of Justice any election-law change in areas where African-American voting participation was lower than the norm (most but not all of these areas were in the South); the effect of the Voting Rights Act on southern elections was profound, including the by-product that some White Southerners perceived it as meddling while Black voters universally appreciated it.
-Nixon aide Kevin Phillips told The New York Times in 1970 that "Negrophobe" Whites would quit the Democrats if Republicans enforced the Voting Rights Act and blacks registered as Democrats.
-The trend toward acceptance of Republican identification among Southern White voters was bolstered in the next two elections by Richard Nixon.
+A further significant item of legislation was the Voting Rights Act of 1965, which targeted for preclearance by the U.S. Department of Justice any election-law change in areas where African-American voting participation was lower than the norm (most but not all of these areas were in the South); the effect of the Voting Rights Act on southern elections was profound, including the by-product that some white Southerners perceived it as meddling while Black voters universally appreciated it.
+Nixon aide Kevin Phillips told The New York Times in 1970 that "Negrophobe" whites would quit the Democrats if Republicans enforced the Voting Rights Act and blacks registered as Democrats.
+The trend toward acceptance of Republican identification among Southern white voters was bolstered in the next two elections by Richard Nixon.